 3. Prepare a timeline for booking the important things

-So, you’re going to dedicate the summer of 2019 to traveling in Australia?
+So, you're going to dedicate the summer of 2019 to travel that once-in-a-lifetime road trip, driving to Alaska?
 Awesome!
-Now’s the time to start planning.
-Find out when’s the best time to book the important things for your trip.
-Flights are usually cheaper when booked a year in advance.
+Now's the time to start planning.
+Find out when's the best time to book the important things for your trip.
+If you need to fly - flights are usually cheaper when booked a year in advance.
 The same goes for car rentals.

 Accommodation?
 That would depend on where and when you need it.
 Big cities, national parks, festivals and special occasions may all be cheaper when booked in advance.
 That said, some places aren't open for reservations a year in advance, so research and find out when's the right time for booking your hotels.